Location & Hours

-- Museum Curators MeetingsThe next meeting of the Canaan Museum Curators Committee will be on Wednesday, September 21 – 2:00pm at the Museum.
+- Museum Curators MeetingsThe next meeting of the Canaan Museum Curators Committee will be on Wednesday, March 22, 2023 – 2:00pm Location to be announced.

 It was the Canaan Planning Board that drew up the article establishing a Canaan Museum, which was adopted by the March 1961 Town Meeting.

 “To see if the Town will authorize the Selectmen to establish a Canaan Historical Museum on the second floor of the Town library and to appoint a Board of Curators who may solicit and accept contributions and donations for the same.”